turbopape/milestones/README.md

 Milestones is a Clojure library that needs only your project tasks description in order to generate the best possible schedule for you.
 This is based on priorities of scheduling that you set (in terms of fields in tasks, more about this in a second).

 Constraints on tasks are:
-- Resource (i.e, which resource is needed to perform task),
+- Resources (i.e, which resource is needed to perform a particular task),
-- The task duration,
+- The task duration
-- And predecessors (i.e, which tasks need to be done before a particular task can be fired).
+- Predecessors (i.e, which tasks needs to be done before a particular task can be fired).

-Based on the above constraints, Milestones either generates the schedule, if it does not detect scheduling errors, or shows you what it does not like.
+Based on the above constraints, Milestones either generates the schedule (if it does not detect scheduling errors) or shows you what it does not like.

 Tasks are basically a map containing IDs as keys and information about